 Grieving a Loss to Suicide Support Group

-A monthly drop-in group on Zoom for adults in the Chicagoland Jewish community who are navigating the world after the loss of a loved one to suicide.
-Co-led by Tracey Kite, LCSW, of JCFS Chicago and Wendy Dolin, LCSW, founder of MISSD.
-Click here for more information.
+A monthly drop-in group for adults in the Jewish community and beyond who are navigating the world after the loss of a loved one to suicide.
+Co-led by experienced clinicians Tracey Kite, LCSW and Wendy Dolin, LCSW.

 JCFS counselors and therapists are available throughout Chicago and its suburbs to help individuals, couples and families grieve the loss of friends and family members who have died by suicide.
 Learn more about our counseling centers or call 855.275.5237.

 Expanding Mental Health Education for Our Community